Alpharetta, Children's Dental care, Johns Creek, Pediatric Dentist

 “People always ask me why a one-year-old would need to go to the pediatric dentist,” says Dr. Nanna Ariaban, a board-certified pediatric dental specialist.

-Some general pediatricians advise parents to start taking their children to a pediatric dentist around ages three or four.
+Some general pediatricians advise parents to start taking their children to a pediatric dentist around the age of three or four.
 While we are happy that pediatricians recommend parents take their children to a pediatric dentist, it is actually essential for parents to establish a good relationship between their kids and a dental specialist at a younger age.

 According to the American Academy of Pediatric Dentistry (AAPD), a dental home is an ongoing relationship between a patient and a dentist.
 It is a place where the patient and parent receive comprehensive dental care and education on their child’s oral health.
 The one-year dental visit is mostly educational and helps ensure that parents learn the tools they need to take care of their child’s teeth.

 How A Pediatric Dentist Helps Your Child’s Dental Health